commaai/openpilot-apks/README.md

 ## Build

-**Note**: Clone this repository under the [openpilot](https://github.com/commaai/openpilot) repository before building.
+Clone or move this repository under the [openpilot](https://github.com/commaai/openpilot) repository before building.
 If you have not generated the capnp java files in the openpilot/cereal/ director you need to run "make" in that directory to generate the files needed for building Offroad.
 This only needs to be done once.

 See build.sh in project directories.